 Hang up some Red Solo Cup String Lights.

-And don’t forget some comfortable chairs to place around the fire.
+And don’t forget your comfortable chairs to place around the fire.

 Some people go even so far as to call it ‘Glamping’.